chris-marsh/pureline/README.md

 * You may need to use `uxterm`, the XTerm with unicode support, in place of `xterm` if the Unicode characters are not correctly rendered.

-* Clone this repository, or copy the `ps1_prompt` script and its dependency `colors` to a suitable location.
+* Clone this repository, or copy the `powerline_prompt` script and its dependency `colors` to a suitable location.
 Let us assume that you placed these in your home directory.

 * In your `.bashrc` or `.profile`, whichever is used, source the `ps1_prompt` script as follows:

 ```
-source ~/ps1_prompt
+source ~/powerline_prompt
 ```

 # Customization